dci-j23-e03/dream-work/README.md

 - Mockito
 - PostgreSQL 16

+We would like to express our heartfelt gratitude to each other for the dedication, teamwork, and effort we have put into this project.
+This project was a collective effort, and it would not have been possible without each member’s commitment and collaboration.
+The shared learning, mutual support, and problem-solving mindset were instrumental in completing this work successfully.

 We also thank any other open-source contributors whose work made the development of this project possible.